opconWizard/opcon-docs/docs/installation/system-requirements.md

 ### SQL Server Administrative Requirements

-- If SQL server is installed on a separate machine, the Microsoft SQL Administrative Utilities compatible with the SQL server\'s version of MSSQL must be installed on the SAM server.
+- If SQL server is installed on a separate machine, the Microsoft SQL Administrative Utilities compatible with the SQL server's version of MSSQL must be installed on the SAM server.

 ### Recommendations